 And of course it doesn’t include the uber-talented 18-year-old Jordyn Huitema of Chilliwack who in addition to making the Canadian senior national team’s current World Cup roster, has signed a pro deal with Paris Saint-Germaine.

-“It means so much to so many,” begins Clark of the financial burdens which can be eased by scholarships.
-“Think about the cost of a post-secondary education and questions like ‘How long am I going to carry debt?’
+“It means so much to so many,” begins Clark of the financial burdens which can be eased by scholarships and refinancing.
+“Think about the cost of a post-secondary education and questions like ‘How long am I going to carry debt?
+What borrowing options are there?’
 In this case, it’s totally covered, to the point where they will graduate debt-free from a big-name university.

 “I sit with the moms and the dads and to see the joy and the relief in their faces is something very special.”